minhvyha/Realm-of-Strikes-and-Spells-RSS/README.md

 - **Main Menu**: Starting screen, with options to play, choose allies, select maps, view guides, or quit.
 - **Character Selection**: Choose team members, customizing their race and class for a strategic advantage.
 - **Map Selection**: Select one of several battle environments, including Enchanted Forest, Frozen Tundra, and Dungeon Chambers.
+- **Battle Log Reader**: Displays a history of battle events, including attacks, defense moves, special abilities used, and turn outcomes, allowing players to review each action and strategize.
 - **Battle Screen**: Engages players in combat, displaying characters, health bars, and action buttons (Strike, Defense Stand, Special Ability).
 - **Overlays**: Screens like `LoadingOverlay`, `BeginOverlay`, and `DiceOverlay` enhance visual transitions and effects.
 - **End Game Screen**: Displays the outcome when the battle ends.